monktastic/blog/pages/metaphysics/quantum.md

  `(E left and D left and ... and Friend sees left) or (... right)`

+Notice how `Friend` appears in both branches, just like everything else.
-but this
+Wigner felt that this
 "appears absurd because it implies that my friend was in a state of suspended animation."[1]
-"Clearly" she must see one outcome or the other.
-Therefore, her consciousness must collapse the state into one, for example:
+"Clearly" she must see one outcome or the other!
+Therefore, she must have collapsed the state into one, for example:

 `E left and D left and ... and Friend sees left`

 The "or" has disappeared.
-This is widely considered bogus, but as we shall soon see, Wigner's argument was actually more nuanced than that.
+The idea that humans have the magical property of being the only things in the universe that can cause "collapse" is widely considered bogus, but as we shall soon see, Wigner's argument was actually more nuanced than that.

 #### Many worlds